Solar Panel Cost in Missouri (2023 Local Savings Guide)

 |Solar Panel Brand||Average Cost Per Watt ($-$$$$$)|

 Here at EcoWatch, we field many questions from Missouri homeowners who are interested in going solar.
-Here are some of the more common queries we see:
+If you have specific questions that aren’t answered here, reach out to our team of solar experts at firstname.lastname@example.org.

 The average cost of solar panels in Missouri is $2.59 per watt.
 Using this figure, a typical 10.5-kilowatt solar system in Missouri would cost roughly $27,195, or $20,124 after claiming the solar tax credit.